3270 Extended Data Stream

 in NOEDIT mode bears mentioning.
 TGET

-issues return codes which can be tested to determine whether the TGET was successful and whether
+issues return codes which can be tested to determine whether the TGET was successful and

 the buffer was large enough to hold all incoming data.
 These return